TanYa-Go/Movie-Quiz/README.md

 The user shouldn't be able to proceed if no level is chosen.

 * **Implementation**
-I created a dropdown "Choose Level" button on the welcome screen that user can click and select their option.
+I created a dropdown "Level" button on the welcome screen that user can click and select their option.
 In javascript, I set the default difficulty level to null so the user has to choose the level before proceeding to play.

 * **Test**
 I have tested whether the hover is working when you hover over each option.